- Bacteria (Gk. bakterion – small stick) are predominantly unicellular organisms.

 Coiled or Spiral Bacterial Forms

 Vibrios, spirilla, and spirochetes pertain to this group of bacteria.

 - Vibrios (Lat. vibrio – to vibrate) are curved rods that make half a coil and look like a comma.
 Typical representative here is Vibrio cholerae – causative agent of cholera.

 - Spirilla (Lat. spira – coil) are cork-screw-like coiled bacteria with twists of one or more turns.
 Pathogenic Helicobacter pylori belongs to spirilla.

 - Spirochetes are twisted forms of bacteria exhibiting multiple compacted twists with many turns.
 Pathogenic Treponemas, Borreliae, and Leptospirae pertain to spirochetes.

 Filamentous and branched bacteria exhibit long and thin thread-like microbial cells.
 Typical representatives of thread-like bacteria are actinomycetes.
-Tangled mixture of their cells produce complex interwoven structure known as mycelium.
+A tangled mixture of their cells produces a complex interwoven structure known as mycelium.